Is A Career In Marine Transportation Worth Pursuing?

-The responsibility of Marine Surveyors is to inspect and ensure ships and other boats meet safety standards.
+The responsibility of Marine Surveyors is to inspect and ensure ships, boats, and other watercraft meet safety standards.

 About – Able seamen

-On board ships, able seamen are responsible for a number of activities such as maintenance, lookout duty, and providing assistance with cargo loading and unloading.
+On board ships, able seamen take on a variety of roles and responsibilities such as lookout duties, ship maintenance, and providing assistance with cargo loading as well as unloading.

 About – Ship superintendents

-The ship’s superintendent is in charge of the shipyard’s or maritime transportation organization’s day-to-day activities.
+The ship’s superintendent is in charge of the shipyard’s or marine transportation organization’s day-to-day activities.

 About – Marine underwriters

-Risk assessment related to insuring the ship or its cargo is the responsibility of the marine underwriters.
-They make decisions on whether to give coverage and how much to charge for it based on their knowledge of maritime law, naval design, and marine insurance.
+Risk assessment related to insuring the ship or any of its cargo is the responsibility of the marine underwriters.
+They make decisions on whether to give insurance coverage and how much fees to charge based on their knowledge of maritime law, naval design, and marine insurance.

-Marine underwriters work in the insurance industry and work for several insurance companies, brokers, and risk management companies.
+Marine underwriters are employed in the insurance business and work for several insurance and risk management companies, or brokers.

 About – Captain